 If your doctor determines you have PAD or a foot ulcer, says Kerr, he or she may suggest that you see a vascular surgeon.
 The surgeon will likely use x-rays or magnetic resonance imaging (MRI) to see whether the infection has gotten into the bone; if it has, you may need an antibiotic given intravenously, bone removal, and/or a procedure to clear blocked arteries that are impeding your blood flow.
 Among Medicare recipients, about 6% of people with diabetes develop foot ulcers, and around 0.5% need amputation.

-• Fungal infection of the nails.
-Fungal infections turn nails tough and colorful, usually unflattering shades of yellow, green, brown, or black.
+Fungal infections turn nails tough and colorful, usually unflattering shades of yellow, green, brown or black.
 Your doctor may prescribe an oral antibiotic, remove the nail surgically or chemically, or perform a laser treatment that kills the fungus.

-• Athlete’s foot.
 Athlete’s foot, another fungal infection, can cause itchy sores.
-Your doctor may recommend over-the-counter antifungal medication such as clotrimazole (Lotrimin) or miconazole (Micatin), prescribe oral medications such as fluconazole (Diflucan) or itraconazole (Sporanox), or recommend topical medications such as butenafine (Mentax) or naftifine (Naftin).
+Your doctor may recommend over-the-counter antifungal medication such as clotrimazole (brand name Lotrimin) or miconazole (Micatin), prescribe oral medications such as fluconazole (Diflucan) or itraconazole (Sporanox), or recommend topical medications such as butenafine (Mentax) or naftifine (Naftin).

 Taking the time to treat your feet royally — inspecting them daily and protecting them from abrasions — can keep both them and you healthier.
 Start now, and keep at it: Prevention is a whole lot easier than treatment.